Skip to ContentSkip to Navigation

 Course schedule

-Lectures: gain insights from experts in the field of public participation and sustainable transitions.
+• Lectures from which you gain insights from experts in the fields of public participation and sustainable transitions.

-Interactive working sessions: collaborate with peers to exchange ideas and perspectives on the proposed challenge.
+• Interactive working sessions provide an opportunity to collaborate with peers to exchange ideas and perspectives on the proposed challenge.

-Site visit: witness sustainability in action through a visit to the Ameland island to learn from the Ameland Energy Cooperative members about the inspiring projects they collaboratively work on with other stakeholders to advance the energy transition on the island.
+• Site visit offers a chance to witness sustainability in action by visiting Ameland Island to learn from the Ameland Energy Cooperative members about the inspiring projects they collaborate on with other stakeholders to advance the energy transition on the island.

 Learning outcomes

-1. Learn about key developments relating to public participation in regards to energy transition;
+1. Learn about key developments in public participation related to the energy transition.

 3. Work together in international, interdisciplinary teams of students, researchers and practitioners.